Introduction to clinical academic medicine

 Medical Research Council's Clinical Research Training Fellowship Scheme

-Academic Clinical Fellowships are for those who have obtained their Foundation competencies.
+ACFs are for those who have obtained their foundation competencies.
 As well as providing basic specialty or core medical training these posts include nine months' protected research time.
-The fellow conducts research that will form the basis of a Research Training Fellowship application to an external funding body such as the MRC or the Wellcome Trust.
-These can lead to:
+The fellow conducts research that will form the basis of a research training fellowship application to an external funding body such as the MRC or the Wellcome Trust.
+These can lead to research training fellowships.

 The next step is to obtain a Clinical Lecturer post to complete clinical specialty training (leading to the award of a CCT) and to begin postdoctoral research.